Black-Tomcat/fire-at-will/README.md

 - Constructor needs access to gameCore.
 Could also be necessary to be the case for components in the future.
 - Can become cumbersome and clunky

+## Technical Notes
+This project was created with a mix of React and a few other fancy features, including optional chaining.
+Below is a list of all syntactic sugars I've used.
+- React
+- ECMA 2016
+- Transforming Decorators with Babel, (IE, using the '@' notation)
+- Optional Chaining